traction-project/encoding-api/README.md

 `application/json` to ensure that the request is interpreted quickly.
 This does not apply to `/api/upload/raw`.

+Please refer to the script `example.py`, which illustrates a sample interaction with the API, including login, file upload, starting of a transcoding job and the checking of job status.

 ### Obtaining a Token

 In order to interact with the API, the caller is required to supply a JSON Web